gvwilson/sdxpy/src/perf/index.md

 "Keep rows where `red` is greater than `green`," and, "Keep rows where `red+green` is within 10% of `blue`."
-Rather than trying to anticipate every possible rule, we will let users define functions whose parameters match the names of the table's columns.
+Rather than trying to anticipate every possible rule, we require users to define functions whose parameters match the names of the table's columns.
 For example,
 if we have this test [%i "fixture" %]: